 Norwegian or Norse words spreading into English is nothing new.
 The following sample of words were taken up by Englishmen through Norse mainly, and Norman.

 anger, are, bag, bait, bask, berserk, billow, birth, blunder, both, bull, call, cast, club, crawl, die, egg, equip, game, get, gift, give, guest, gun, hack, Hell, hit, husband, knife, lad, law, leg, loose, mistake, mug, odd, plough and plow, raise, rive, root, sale, scarf, shirt, skill, skin, skip, sky, slaughter, snub, stagger, steak, take, their, they, thrift, ugly, wand, want, weak, whirl, window, wing.

-It is not surprising that stout, very handy words were taken up when they fulfilled a need, and there were many "interfaces" - Norsemen invaded the British Isles and had kingdoms there.
+It is not surprising that stout, very handy words were taken up when they fulfilled a need and there were many contacts - Norsemen invaded the British Isles and had kingdoms there.
 Norwegians tended to settle in the western and northern parts of Scotland, and also had Manx as an independent kingdom for 500 years, and so on.
-Normans who invaded England in 1066 AD, were mainly Scandinavians mixed with others in Normany - but they did live in separate villages then.
+Normans who invaded England in 1066 AD, were mainly Scandinavians mixed with the other inhabitants of Normany - but the groups lived in separate villages then.

 In the light of this, it would have been astounding if English had not taken up good, stout terms like the ones above.
 And, after all, English is at bottom Germanic and related to Scandinavian languages too, not only the many Latin and Medieval French terms that give it a twist, so to speak.
 [English words of Old Norse origin]